Freeze on defence budget: Army’s decision to give govt fiscal space

 Another option under consideration is to grant an increase of 5 to 7.5 percent for grades 17 to 19 and no increase for grade 20 to 22, while the salaries of employees from 1 to 16 will be increased by 10 percent.
 Pension may be increased by 10 percent.

+The subsidy for GB, AJK and wheat would continue in the coming budget.

 Prime Minister Imran Khan had stated in his tweet, “I appreciate the Pak Military's unprecedented voluntary initiative of stringent cuts in their defence expenditures for next FY because of our critical financial situation, despite multiple security challenges.
-My govt will spend this money saved on development of merged tribal areas & Balochistan.”
+My govt will spend this money saved on development of merged tribal areas & Balochistan,” he added.

 The DG ISPR quoted the army chief as stating that “Foregoing routine including in annual defense budget is not a favor to the nation as we are one, through thick & thin.
 There shall be no impact on our response potential to any threat & quality of life of soldiers.
 No pay raise decision is also only for the officers & not for the soldiers”.

-“Voluntary cut in defence budget for a year will not be at the cost of defence & security.
+“Voluntary cut in defense budget for a year will not be at the cost of defense & security.
 We shall maintain an effective response potential to all threats.
 Three services will manage impact of the cut through appropriate internal measures.
 It was imp to participate in development of tribal areas & Balochistan,” he added.

 When this reporter contacted Dr Khaqan Najeeb, spokesman for the Finance Ministry, he said exceptional efforts by all institutions to limit expenditures in the coming budget will strengthen the government’s effort to ensure financial austerity.
 Combined efforts will ensure financial discipline, reduce the crucial fiscal deficit and expedite economic recovery.